Try-works

-A trywork is a furnace, used to heat blubber from whales for the recovery of oil, on a whaling ship.
+A try-works, also try works and tryworks, is a furnace used to heat blubber from whales for the recovery of oil on a whaling ship.

-The trywork is located aft of the fore-mast, and is typically constructed of brick and attached to the deck with iron braces.
-Two cast-iron trypots are set atop the furnace.
+The try-works is located abaft the forehatch.
+It is constructed of brick and attached to the deck with iron braces.
+Two cast-iron try-pots are set into the furnace.
+A reservoir of water under the bricks keeps the furnace from scorching the wood of the deck.
+The process of removing oil from blubber is known as "trying out".
 It is similar to the rendering process for producing lard by heating or frying fatty pork.
-A reservoir of water under the bricks keeps the furnace from scorching the wood of the deck.